SILVER AND LEAD

 Galena is very common and is often associated with copper ores.

-The production of silver and lead introduced into general metallurgy processing methods and the cupellation of sulphides.
+introduced into general metallurgy processing methods and the cupellation of sulphides.

-The processing of the crystal consists of a partial desulphurization by roasting, followed by the reduction of the product obtained and that the litharge (lead oxide).
+of the crystal consists of a partial desulphurization by roasting, followed by the reduction of the product obtained and that the litharge (lead oxide).

 A simple open hearth furnace was sufficient.
 The fuel and ore were mixed together, or stacked in alternating layers.

-A natural or artificial draft provided the necessary air.
+natural or artificial draft provided the necessary air.

-Part of the sulfur in the form of sulfur dioxide evaporates, but some remained in the form of galena
+in the form of sulfur dioxide evaporates, but some remained in the form of galena unprocessed which has lead sulfate.

-Reached the necessary degree of desulfurization, the temperature was increased, and the lead oxide, sulphate of lead and galena reacted to form the lead, that was collected at the bottom of the oven, while sulfur residue is evaporated in the form of sulfur dioxide.
+Reached the necessary degree of desulfurization, the temperature was increased, and the lead oxide, sulphate of lead and galena reacted to form the lead, that was collected at the bottom of the

 The charcoal added as fuel, preventing re-oxidation.

-The final product was an alloy of lead-silver hardest of hard lead, it contained many impurities, such as antimony, copper, tin and arsenic.
+lead-silver hardest of hard lead, it contained many impurities, such as antimony, copper, tin and arsenic.

-This ancient process brought together the two
+This ancient process brought together the two modern phases of roasting and

-Although the technique was relatively simple, chemical reactions were correspondingly complex and the old metalworker did not have the appropriate knowledge to control them.
+the technique was relatively simple, chemical reactions were correspondingly complex and the old metalworker did not have the appropriate knowledge to control them.

 COPPER